 With the complete turnkey package from TRUMPF you can mark medical devices permanently and reliably using lasers and software from a single source.
 Increasingly medical technology products now need to be marked with a unique UDI code (UDI = Unique Device Identification) that are traceable across the entire supply chain.
 The most important requirement is for markings to be permanently legible, something that is frequently achievable only with laser marking.

-Unique Device Identification (UDI) refers to a globally standardised system for identification in medical production.
+Unique Device Identification (UDI) refers to a global standard system for identification in medical products.
 A UDI marking consists of two parts – a machine-readable code and a human-readable code.
-The machine-readable part is represented either as a linear barcode or as a 2D data matrix code.
-The human readable part can be represented as numbers and letters.
+The machine-readable part is represented either as a linear barcode or as a 2D Data Matrix Code, and the human-readable part with numbers and letters.

-All medical products intended for sale in the United States must have a UDI code in future.
-The European market is also planning to make UDI labelling mandatory in the new Medical Devices Directive.
+All medical devices intended for sale in the United States or on the European market must have a UDI code.
 The goal is clear: a globally standardised UDI system.
 The medical technology industry in every market is being advised to label their products with UDI codes in anticipation of new legal requirements.

 UDI labelling of medical devices is based on specific standards.
 To this end, the US Food and Drug Administration (FDA) has accredited the HIBC, GS1 and ISBT 128 standards.
 Generally labels always consist of two parts: the "DI" (Device Identifier) and the "PI" (Production Identifier).
 The DI, which is identical for each item, includes the ID of the manufacturer or labeller as well as the reference code of the product.
 In contrast, the PI is dynamic, containing information such as expiry and manufacturing dates the serial numbers.
 The global data exchange network GUDID enables manufacturers to forward product information to the American FDA UDI database.